Gawdl3y/tyche-rs/README.md

 All parsing requires the `parse` feature of the crate to be enabled (which it is by default).

-Dicey uses the [chumsky](https://github.com/zesterer/chumsky) parser generator to parse all strings in a _nearly_ zero-copy and wicked fast fashion.
+Tyche uses the [chumsky](https://github.com/zesterer/chumsky) parser generator to parse all strings in a _nearly_ zero-copy and wicked fast fashion.

 Most conveniently, parsing can be done by utilizing the standard